Talent Builds

 Totemic Recall resets the cooldown of your most recently used totem, with a base cooldown of less than 3 minutes.

-This talent paired with Call of the Elements (reduces Totemic Recall cd by 60sec) puts Totemic Recall on a 2 minute cooldown.
+This talent paired with Call Of The Elements (reduces Totemic Recall cooldown by 60sec) puts Totemic Recall on a 2 minute cooldown.
 A very strong combination and a pick you will always want to make.

 Gust of Wind